feeding your sourdough starter, as described below

 3. If you have a dehydrator, set it to its lowest temperature (ideally 95 F degrees) and place the sheet inside.
 Otherwise, place it in an oven with the light on overnight, or until the sheet lifts easily from the parchment or mat.
 (Keep the starter under 130 F degrees.
 Even lower temperatures will ensure the microorganisms stay alive and well into their slumber.)
 4. The dried starter can now be crumbled up or broken into shards.
 Store in a jar or food safe bags, away from extreme heat.
 In this form, the sourdough will remain viable for an indefinite period of time, so long as it is kept dry.

-*To share your starter, plan to offer between eight and ten grams per recipient, in bags like this or this.
+*To share your starter, plan to offer between five and ten grams per recipient, in bags like this or this.

 Reactivating Your Dehydrated Sourdough